freesewing/freesewing/markdown/org/docs/patterns/shelly/options/raglanscooplength/en.md

 title: "Raglan scoop length"
 ---

-Controls how far out from the armpit the scoop starts.
+Controls how far out from the armhole the raglan seam starts to scoop.
+Larger arms and smaller chests will use slightly larger values for this option, but it can ususally be left at the default value without issue.